dongsikshin/mmd_api_2.0/docs/source/concept.rst

 API Developement
 ===================

-Momoda supports online development via **Momoda API developing web page**.
+Momoda supports online development via **uBuilder API developing web page**.

 |

 Create New API Project
 ^^^^^^^^^^^^^^^^^^^^^^^

 There a two pane in developing web page, left pane is for script editing, right pane is for running scripts in 3D scene.
-To begin a new API development project, visit the  Momoda API developing web page, input the ID of target 3D  scene, then click ``New`` button.
+To begin a new API development project, visit the  uBuilder API developing web page, input the ID of target 3D  scene, then click ``New`` button.

 Deploy API Project to Scene
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^